- Finding the perfect cat

-Looking at the kitten straight on, she should have clean, clear eyes with no discharge, as this could indicate a respiratory problem.
-Her nose should be clear, cool, slightly damp, and clear from mucus or signs of sneezing.
-Her ears should be clean and pink - black specks and a dark brown, waxy discharge in the ear canal may indicate ear mites.
-Although mites are easily treated, it could suggest the kittens are being poorly cared for.
+- Ears should be clean and pink - black specks and a dark brown, waxy discharge in the ear canal may indicate ear mites.
+Although mites are easily treated, it could suggest they’re being poorly cared for.

 Adopting a cat: considering all the costs